mildred/mildred.fr/content/quick-posts/2020-04-28-moving-fedora-silverblue-to-another-hdd.md

         btrfs send fedora@2020-04-28 | btrfs receive /media/mildred/system/
         btrfs send home@2020-04-28 | btrfs receive /media/mildred/system/

+4. Now, create a read-write subvolume for the system.
+I keep the read-only snapshots for now in case I continue to use the system on the HDD and I need to move the newest changes to the SSD (btrfs-send and btrfs-receive can make incremental copies using the snapshot I kept):

+        cd /media/mildred/system/
+        btrfs sub snap fedora@2020-04-28 fedora
+        btrfs sub snap home@2020-04-28 home

 Let's move the boot partition over too (SSD boot is mounted over `/mildred/media/boot`):